 It’s been a true joy sharing this gluten free Christmas cake recipe with you.
 I do hope I’ve covered everything, but as always give me a shout if anything is unclear.

-Credit and thanks for the original recipe that I used and adapted to make it gluten free has to go to the rather fabulous Delia Smith.
+Credit and thanks for the original recipe I used (which I adapted to make it gluten free) must go to the rather fabulous Delia Smith.

 For now,